-There has been insufficient information regarding whether CLP sites are viable for solar development.
+There are currently 110 sites in the CLP (Figure 1).
+However, there has been insufficient information regarding whether CLP sites are viable for solar development.
 The EQB issued a competitive request for proposal and selected Barr to facilitate a study to evaluate the viability of CLP sites for solar development, examine barriers to solar development, and recommend actions to address those barriers.